Nine Entertainment: Nine Entertainment

-Hugh Marks (2015–2020)
+Hugh Marks (20152020)

 In November 2015, Hugh Marks was appointed as CEO.
 He replaced David Gyngell, who remained on the board.
-In February 2016, Peter Costello was appointed chairman.
+In February 2016, Peter Costello was appointed chair.

 In March 2016, Nine Entertainment Co purchased a 9.9% stake in Southern Cross Media Group from the Macquarie Group.
 On 29 April 2016, Nine Entertainment Co. ended a 27-year affiliation agreement with WIN Corporation, instead partnering with Southern Cross Austereo in parts of regional Queensland, New South Wales and Victoria, after securing a 50% revenue sharing deal with Southern Cross, which is higher than its existing 39% deal with WIN.
 Nine sold its stake in the business in September.

 On 26 July 2018, Nine Entertainment Co. and Fairfax Media announced they agreed on terms for a merger between the two companies to become Australia's largest media company.
 As a result of the merger, Nine shareholders own 51.1 percent of the combined entity and Fairfax shareholders own 48.9 percent.
 After the merger between Nine Entertainment Co and Fairfax Media in December 2018, WIN Corporation's stake was diluted to 7.76% but later increased to 15.24% in January 2018.
 In September 2018, it was announced that WIN Corporation's overall economic interest had grown to 25%.

 On 25 May 2020, Nine Entertainment sold their New Zealand subsidiary Stuff, which had been acquired during the purchase of Fairfax in December 2018, to Stuff's chief executive Sinead Boucher for NZ$1.
-The transaction is due to be completed by 31 May and marks the return of Stuff into New Zealand ownership.
-As part of the agreement, Nine will benefit from all proceeds of the sale of wholesale broadband business Stuff Fibre to telecommunications company Vocus Group, and ownership of Stuff's Wellington printing press.
+The transaction was completed by 31 May and marked the return of Stuff into New Zealand ownership.
+As part of the agreement, Nine received all proceeds of the sale of wholesale broadband business Stuff Fibre to telecommunications company Vocus Group, and ownership of Stuff's Wellington printing press.

-In November 2020, Hugh Marks resigned from the Nine Network after revealing he was in a relationship with a former colleague.
-Nine Entertainment relocated from Willoughby, where it had been based for 64 years, to new offices at 1 Denison Street, in North Sydney in December 2020.
+In November 2020, Marks resigned from the Nine Network after revealing he was in a relationship with a former colleague.
+Nine Entertainment relocated from Willoughby, where it had been based for 64 years, to new offices at 1 Denison Street, North Sydney in December 2020.